Note: I decided to write this article after my post on Pure Perfect Skin Lightening Cream received multiple fake comments.

 It’s impossible to always tell the real from the fake online.
 However, there are several things you can look out for to protect yourself.

 - People who are exceedingly exuberant about a product.
-For example, expressing excessive jubilation about how something is “wonderful”, “amazing”, “a miracle”, “completely changed their skin”, etc etc. Pay attention to the kind of language used, they are engineered to target and manipulate the desperate.
+For example, expressing excessive jubilation about how something is “wonderful”, “amazing”, “a miracle”, “completely changed their skin”, etc. Pay attention to the kind of language used, they are engineered to target and manipulate the desperate.

 - Posts with positive and agreeable replies from newly-registered users.
 These could be all from the same person.
 (Unfortunately, many scammers have built up multiple user registrations at forums over a long period of time.
 Some have even built credible stories and personalities for each “person”. )

-On skin lightening websites:
+On skin lightening websites, watch out for:

 - Collected user testimonial pages (product reviews) are very easily embellished and can sometimes even be wholly fabricated.
 All it takes is a little creative writing.
 Unfortunately, there is not much you can do to find out which ones are real and which were written by the seller.
 So unless you can find similar testimonials elsewhere, don’t put too much stock in them.